magmo/apps/packages/tictactoe/notes/app_logic.md

 ### Front end (React)
 Let us create some view components for the board, the balances and so on.
-We shall arrange these in an attractive way, using some html and css to help.
-The code needs to translate the 'human readable' TypeScript description of the board and render something beautiful and instantly recognizable as a game.
+We shall try to arrange these in an attractive way, using some html and css to help.
+The code needs to translate the TypeScript description of the board and render something beautiful and instantly recognizable as a game.
 It also must allow a move to be made with a simple click, and make the appropriate changes to the state of the app.
 In `playing4Hex` above, note that `noughts` is 18 and `crosses` is 101.
 The react component `Board.tsx` displays this on screen.
 The following snippet gives you the flavour of how this is achieved:

 ```typescript
 renderMark(noughts: Marks, crosses: Marks, position: Marks) {